SantiTabbach/pkf/react/RTK_QUERY_WRAPPERS.md

 import { useSetLoading } from 'src/redux/features/application/loading';
 import { UseQueryHandlerParams } from './useQueryHandler.d.ts';

+/**
+ * Hook that wraps a query and handles its loading, success, and error states.
+ * @template U The type of the query argument.
+ * @template V The type of the base query function.
+ * @template W The type of the query response.
+ * @template X The key of the query, optional.
+ * @param query Parameters needed to execute and manage the query.
+ * @returns The query state and the fetched data.
+ */
 const useQueryHandler = <
 	U,
 	V extends BaseQueryFn,